Lower Merion High School Principal Sean Hughes Dies In Car Accident, School District Says

 — LM Football (@LowerMerionFB) November 13, 2021

+“Kids love him.
+He is a kid magnet,” Mumin said.
+“He was a leader amongst leaders who was promoting student voice before it was popular.
+Mr. Hughes was a phenomenal, a phenomenal educator.”

-The school district says members of its clinical team will be available for Lower Merion High School students and staff at the high school on Sunday from 9 a.m. to 3 p.m.MORE NEWS: Children's Playhouse Holds COVID-19 Vaccine Clinic For Kids: 'I Feel Safer Sending Them To School Every Day'
+The school district says members of its clinical team will be available for Lower Merion High School students and staff at the high school on Sunday from 9 a.m. to 3 p.m.MORE NEWS: 70-Year-Old Woman, 7-Month-Old Boy Killed In West Mount Airy Fire, Police Say

 Additionally, all 10 schools in the Lower Merion School District will be closed on Monday.
 The district said the COVID-19 vaccination clinic scheduled to be held at the high school Monday will also be postponed.